Gonkalos/TVtracker/Backend/README.md

   <summary> Errors </summary>
   <p>

-  TVtracker uses conventional HTTP response codes to indicate the success or failure of an API request.
+  This server uses conventional HTTP response codes to indicate the success or failure of an API request.
   - Codes in the 2xx range indicate success
   - Codes in the 4xx range indicate an error that failed given the information provided
   - Codes in the 5xx range indicate an error with the server